 In today’s digital world, users are spoiled because they have so many choices.
 So unless you already dominate your market, you’ll need some way to show users your value.
 Why should they choose you?

 A well-crafted sales funnel is the perfect opportunity to prove your worth.
 You get to provide loads of value before the user has even tried your product.
 They have the chance to get to know you—the humans behind the product.
-And that builds trust, which leads to purchases.
+And that builds trust, which leads to purchases and helps to scale sales.

 Email marketing is powerful; it makes up the bulk of your funnel.
 According to a study by Smart Insights, 81% of business owners and marketers report a positive ROI from email marketing.